Please scan the QR code to download the teleMEDCARE app (iOS and Android users).

 An experienced spine specialist at Medcare Orthopaedics & Spine Hospital will conduct a physical examination and may order imaging tests like X-rays or MRIs to assess the severity of the curve.

-What are the treatment options for back pain caused by Scoliosis?
+What are the treatment options for Scoliosis?

 The treatment approach depends on the severity of the curve and your individual needs.